 The stadium is at walking distance from Genova Brignole train station, which is mainly served by regional trains.
 Follow the Bisagno river inland for about a kilometre.
 Brignole train station is on the western edge of Genoa’s city centre.

-From Brignole one can also take bus 480 or 482 in the direction of S. Eusebio.
+From Brignole you can also take bus 480 or 482 in the direction of S. Eusebio.
 It is just a 7-minute ride to stop Marassi/Stadio.

 Genova Principe train station, where the long-distance trains arrive, lies further away, about 3.5 kilometres from the stadium.
-It is quickest to take a train to Brignole and walk or take a bus from there.
+You can take a train to Brignole from Principe station.

-Alternatively one can catch bus 12 or 13 from metro station San Giorgio.
+Alternatively you can catch bus 12 or 13 from metro station San Giorgio.
 Take the bus in the direction of Prato, and get off at stop Bobbio5/Stadio.
-From metro De Ferrari one can take bus 14, also in the direction of Prato.
+From metro De Ferrari you can take bus 14, also in the direction of Prato.

 On matchdays, special bus services run from Caricamento (CM), Piazzale Kennedy (KM and 47), and Principe train station (SM).

 If arriving by car, take exit Genova Est from the A12.
 Follow directions to the city, and later on the signs to the stadium.